Embedded-AMS/EmbeddedProto/README.md

 # Gratitude

 The team would like to thank you for your interest in Embedded Proto!
 We greatly appreciate you use our library.
-If you like working with it Follow and Start the library on [Github](https://github.com/Embedded-AMS/EmbeddedProto).
+If you like working with it consider to Star the library on [Github](https://github.com/Embedded-AMS/EmbeddedProto).

-To stay up to date you can also follow our company on [LinkedIn](https://www.linkedin.com/company/embeddedams/) and signup for our [newsletter](https://EmbeddedProto.com/newsletter).
+To stay up to date you can also follow our company on [LinkedIn](https://www.linkedin.com/company/embeddedams/) or signup for our [newsletter](https://EmbeddedProto.com/#newsletter).